dvajs/dva/docs/guide/introduce-class.md

 }
 ```

-## connect method
+## connect Method

-Connect is a function that binds State to View.
+`connect` is a function that binds State to View.

 ```js
 import { connect } from 'dva';